 Have you been accepted and provided international protection? ⬇

-If you are granted either asylum or subsidiary protection, you can benefit from integration services that are being provided by the Slovak Humanitarian Council by signing an integration contract.
-The Slovak Humanitarian Council will help you to find affordable accommodation and will help you search for employment (access to education, requalification), provide you with social, cultural, legal and psychological counselling.
-You may also enrol for free in a Slovak language course.
+If you are granted either asylum or subsidiary protection, you can benefit from integration services that are being provided by the Slovak Humanitarian Council.
+By signing the integration contract Slovak Humanitarian Council will help you to find affordable accommodation, find employment, help access education or requalification.
+They will also provide you with social, cultural, legal and psychological counselling.
+You will be provided with a free of charge Slovak language course.
+The Migration Office has also its own integration managers, who e.g. facilitate the contact between you and various institutions and assist you when dealing with practical matters.

-In case you are granted asylum, the Migration Office provides you with one-time financial contribution of 1,5 times the minimal subsistence level for an adult person.
-Further, if you are granted asylum, you will obtain a permanent residence permit in Slovakia and have similar rights and obligations as Slovak citizens, albeit with some exceptions.
+If you are granted asylum, you will obtain a permanent residence permit in Slovakia and have similar rights and obligations as Slovak citizens, though with some exceptions.

 If you are granted subsidiary protection, you will obtain a temporary residence permit in Slovakia for one year.
 If the reasons for subsidiary protection still persist, you may apply for extension of subsidiary protection each time for two years (your temporary residence permit will also be extended each time for two years).
 This request must be made during the last 90 days for which the subsidiary protection is granted.